 An undercover state cop who has infiltrated an Irish gang and a mole in the police force working for the same mob race to track down and identify each other before being exposed to the enemy, after both sides realize their outfit has a rat.

-In Santa Monica, California, the former detective Jesse Stone moves to Paradise, Massachusetts with his old dog Boomer, after having drinking problem on duty.
-He is invited by the Paradise's powerful counselor Hastings Hathaway to be the substitute for the former Chief Lou Carson, who had an earlier retirement.
-In his first assignment, he hits the abusive husband Joe Genest, who has not respected a restraint order.
-The local attorney Abby Taylor visits him after the incident and they have an affair.
+After having drinking issues while on-duty In Santa Monica, California, the former detective Jesse Stone moves to Paradise, Massachusetts with his old dog Boomer.
+Stone is invited by Paradise's powerful counselor, Hastings Hathaway.
+Stone replaces former Chief Lou Carson, who retired early.
+In Stone's first assignment, he hits an abusive husband named Joe Genest.
+Genest disregarded a restraining order.
+Local attorney Abby Taylor visits Stone after the incident and an affair begins.
 When Lou is killed, Chief Jesse Stone suspects of the mobster Joe and Hastings, and plots a situation trying to disclose the truth.
 Written by

 Claudio Carvalho, Rio de Janeiro, Brazil